bitovi/academy/src/web-components/8-customize-header/customize-header.md

 ## Problem

 We want the users of our component to be able to customize the styling.
-For example we think they should be able to change the header’s `background-color` and the heading's `text-transform`.
+For example we think they should be able to change the header’s `background-color` and the heading’s `text-transform`.

 Open up the styling for this component by providing supported CSS custom properties.
 In the end a custom header should look something like this: